13 Best Paintings at the Prado Museum

 • Location: Room 058 of the Prado

-Hieronymus Bosch's masterpiece, known as the Garden of Earthly Delights, is a famous triptych which depicts various scenes from the creation to the possible destiny of mankind.
+Hieronymus Bosch's masterpiece, known as the Garden of Earthly Delights, is a famous triptych depicting various scenes from creation to the possible destiny of mankind's fate.
 When the triptych is closed, the creation scene can be seen, and once opened, the work is divided into three parts.

 The first two, the one on the left and the central part, depict paradise and the sin of Adam and Eve, and the scene on the right symbolises the hell to which sin leads.